 The start of the season saw Jochen Rindt take a commanding lead but his tragic death at

 Monza left the title undecided.
 A late season

 charge by Ferrari and Ickx saw the red cars start from the front row in seven straight

 races.
-Having won at Austria, Canada and Mexico the Belgians title came up short when he
+Having won at Austria, Canada and Mexico the Belgian's title chase came up short when he

 suffered a broken fuel pipe at Watkins Glen.